intel/llvm/mlir-sycl/doc/design/SYCLGridRepresentation.md

 canonicalization, operating with other `i64` values, etc.).
 Given the complexity of this task, we chose not to implement this change and resort to using the already present SYCL types, like `id`, `range` or `group`.

+#### Using reference semantics in operation signatures

+In order to represent some member function semantics, e.g., `size_t &sycl::id::operator[](int)`, reference semantics, i.e., using `memref` for the `this` operator, are needed.
+Otherwise, it would not be possible to track aliasing and it would be harder to represent mutation of SYCL types.